-The stockholder(s) hereby appoint(s) Jeffrey B. Shealy and Cindy C. Payne, or either of them, as proxies, each with the power to appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of AKOUSTIS TECHNOLOGIES, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of stockholders to be held at 10:00 AM, local time on December 15, 2016, at the offices of Womble Carlyle Sandridge & Rice LLP, One Wells Fargo Center, Suite 3500, 301 South College Street, Charlotte, North Carolina 28202, and any adjournment or postponement thereof.

-This proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted FOR the director nominees listed in Item 1 and FOR Items 2, 3, and 4.
-If any other matters properly come before the meeting, the persons named in this proxy will vote in their discretion.
-The Board of Directors is not aware of any other business to come before the meeting.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com nolder(s) hereby appoint(s) Jeffrey B. Shealy and Cindy C. Payne, or either of them, as proxies, each with the appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated or e side of this ballot, all of the shares of Common Stock of AKOUSTIS TECHNOLOGIES, INC. that the stockholder( tled to vote at the Annual Meeting of stockholders to be held at 10:00 AM, local time on December 15, 2019 fices of Womble Carlyle Sandridge & Rice LLP, One Wells Fargo Center, Suite 3500, 301 South Colleg arlotte, North Carolina 28202, and any adjournment or postponement thereof. properly be voted FOR the director nominees listed in Item 1 and FOR Items 2, 3, and 4.
+If any other matte come before the meeting, the persons named in this proxy will vote in their discretion.
+The Board is not aware of any other business to come before the meeting.